Ontica/Empiria.Land/README.md

 2.  **Registration Services**
     Classes and other types used for document and recording acts registration.

-3.  **Certification Services**
+3.  **Certificate Issuing Services**
-    Contains types to manage and emit official certificates related to land ownership.
+    Services used to manage and emit official certificates related to land ownership.

 4.  **Transaction Services**
     Services to manage customer's front-desk and external system transactions.